-The Planning Commission's recommended ordinance language (Option 3, attached) would amend the definition of a gasoline service station in the ordinance to include, as accessory uses, the retail sale of minor automotive-related convenience products as well as the sale of non-automotive related products, such as sundries, basic convenience grocery items, pre-prepared food items and non-alcoholic beverages.
+The public hearing was held at the Planning Commission meeting on January 27, 2010.
+The Planning Commission's recommended ordinance language would amend the definition of a gasoline service station in the ordinance to include, as accessory uses, the retail sale of minor automotive-related convenience products as well as the sale of non-automotive related products, such as sundries, basic convenience grocery items, pre-prepared food items and non-alcoholic beverages.
 Sales of alcoholic beverages would be permitted if the following conditions were demonstrated on a site plan: